Hundreds of Motorcyclists Shut Down I-8 With Tricks: CHP

 Westbound traffic was also stopped as onlookers tried to figure out what was going on, CHP said.

 At some point, a minor accident occurred when one of the motorcyclists collided with a car, CHP said.
-The motorcyclist was not found.
+The motorcyclist was taken to the hospital with minor injuries.

 No other information was available.